-GRED 548 - @Literacy and Literature for Young Children (3) Selected examples of literature for young children are utilized in demonstrating methods of developing literacy using a literature-based approach.
+GRED 548 Literacy and Literature for Young Children (3) Selected examples of literature for young children are utilized in demonstrating methods of developing literacy using a literature-based approach.
 Special emphasis is placed on the use of such materials for enriching classroom literacy programs and also individualizing student development.
 Special attention is given to literature that represents cultural diversity and literature that allows for the integration of literacy development with other content areas described in New York State Learning Standards.
-Summer, Fall and Spring.
+Offered summer, fall and spring.

-GRED 549 - @Adolescent Literature and the Teaching of Reading/Literacy (3) This course includes: 1) intensive and extensive reading of contemporary young adult literature; 2) study and development of strategies for teaching reading, writing, speaking, and listening through the use of adolescent literature; and 3) re-structuring curricula and teaching strategies to provide for the literacy needs, interests, and abilities of all learners.
-Students will also work in the computer lab using and locating resources on teaching adolescent literature, constructing reading databases, and examining instructional uses of power point and electronic communication.
-Summer, Spring and Fall.
+GRED 549 Adolescent Literature and the Teaching of Reading/ Literacy (3) This course includes: 1) intensive and extensive reading of contemporary young adult literature; 2) study and development of strategies for teaching reading, writing, speaking, and listening through the use of adolescent literature; and 3) re-structuring curricula and teaching strategies to provide for the literacy needs, interests, and abilities of all learners.
+Students will also work in the computer lab using and locating resources on teaching adolescent literature, constructing reading data bases, and examining instructional uses of power point and electronic communication.
+Offered summer, fall and spring.

-GRED 550 - @Introduction to Teaching English Language Arts, Grades 7-12 (3) A concepts-based approach will be used to provide an introduction to current theory and research on curriculum, teaching, learning, and evaluation in the secondary ELA classroom.
-State and national standards for English Language Arts (reading, writing, speaking, and listening) will be examined and an introduction to teaching strategies and framing school curricula to meet these standards will be explored.
+GRED 550 Introduction to Teaching English Language Arts, Grades 7-12 (3) A concepts-based approach will be used to provide an introduction to current theory and research on curriculum, teaching, learning, and evaluation in the secondary ELA classroom.
+State and national standards for the English Language Arts of reading, writing, speaking, and listening will be examined and an introduction to teaching strategies and framing school curricula to meet these standards will be explored.
 MST students only.
-Summer.
-Corequisites: GRED 530 and GRED 600.
+Co-requisite: GRED 592.
+Offered fall.